jjvanzon/Circular-Language-Spec/broader-view/from-spec/black-boxes-broader-view-loose-ideas.md

 - It's the difference between friend for reference, and friend for change.
     - \> 2009-06-26: Meh, see last comments.

-If you are a friend for change (not for reference) for private contents, you will only see the private contents if you are at logical target the definition.
+If you are a friend for change (not for reference) for private contents, you might only see the private contents if you are at logical target the definition.

 JJ